The mystery of the American lawyer who worked for a Putin-friendly oligarch and Julian Assange

 US intelligence agencies and the Senate Intelligence Committee have concluded that Russian intelligence was behind the hack of Democratic emails that were passed on to WikiLeaks for release as part of Russia’s effort to help Trump during the 2016 election.
 Deripaska was sanctioned this spring by the Treasury Department in retaliation for the 2016 attack.
 He is a former business partner of Paul Manafort, Trump’s 2016 campaign chairman, who is currently jailed for witness tampering in connection with his upcoming trial for tax evasion, money laundering, and conspiracy.

 In his 2017 texts to Warner, Waldman indicated that Assange hoped to use a stolen archive of documents detailing CIA hacking operations as leverage to win concessions from the United States.
 “Just want to underscore my opinion and the reason I got involved – this guy is going to do something catastrophic for the dems, Obama, CIA and national security,” Waldman wrote Warner on February 16, 2017.
-“I hope someone will consider getting him to the US to ameliorate damage.”
+“I hope someone will consider getting him to the US to ameliorate the damage.”
 Waldman was hinting at a deal: If the US government played ball with Assange, then maybe this material would stay secret.

 But there was no deal.
 And on March 7, WikiLeaks released the CIA material.
 After these documents were posted, Waldman, while seeking a meeting with Warner, warned the senator that WikiLeaks had additional material: “There is more to come.”
 Waldman’s warnings apparently worried Warner.
 He immediately informed the FBI of the messages, according to a Senate aide.